Toyota Amphitheatre: History

 The project was led by Bill Graham Presents and SFX Entertainment.
 When finished, it featured several notable improvements on the Shoreline model including removable seats in the "pit" area, improved sight lines, and high sound quality.
 It opened in June 2000 with a sold-out concert featuring Stone Temple Pilots and Papa Roach.
-Since then, the amphitheatre has featured more than 100 concerts and welcomed more than 2 million guests.
+Since then, the amphitheatre has featured more than 100 concerts and more than 2 million customers.